Two generous 2015 grants from Maddie's Fund are helping us save more lives. A Huge Thank You to Maddie's Fund!

 - Developed various volunteer orientation classes so they are more targeted at the task at hand.

 - Offered loose leash classes to help our dog walker volunteers which enabled the volunteers to better handle the Pets Alive dogs and prepare them for adoption.

 - Expanded our Improving Adoptability program to help train dogs to increase their changes of adoption.

 - Created "Kitty Finishing School" to help our semi-feral cat population become less timid so they become more adoptable.

 - Continued offsite adoption events

-- We procured a volunteer database with grant money that will help with tracking volunteer tasks and hours, and make it easier for volunteers to sign up for volunteer opportunities once it's fully deployed.
+- We procured a volunteer database with grant money that helps with tracking volunteer information.

 Pictured here are new volunteers in one of the Barn Buddies orientation classes and a picture of Hoss, who was adopted as a result of being met at an offsite adoption event at a local Flea Market.